Talcum Powder Verdicts

 Over 1,500 talcum powder lawsuits have been filed in St. Louis and New Jersey courts.
 The Missouri Supreme Court issued a ruling in January 2017 to allow the trials to continue in St. Louis courts, with the first trial scheduled for February 6.

 Talcum powder lawsuits will also go to court in California.
 On January 30, 2017, a California stage judge scheduled the first talcum powder lawsuit trial for July 2017, which ended in August 2017 with a $417M verdict in favor of the plaintiff.
 This verdict was subsequently overturned and a new trial was granted.
 Plaintiffs are appealing this decision.
-Hundreds of other cases are expected to be filed in California court.
+Hundreds of other cases are awaiting trials in California court.

 Get More Information About Talcum Powder Lawsuits

 Talcum powder lawsuits claim that companies like Johnson & Johnson knew about the risk of ovarian cancer from its talcum powder products yet did not warn consumers about these risks.
 By not adding a warning, the company put millions of women at an increased risk of a potentially deadly disease.

 We are offering free legal consultations for anyone who developed ovarian cancer or cancer of the fallopian tubes after using products that contain talcum powder.
 Contact our talcum powder lawyers today for a free lawsuit evaluation.